ArmandoHerra/Terraform_Associate/README.md

 - For more detailed information run `terraform import --help`

 ### 4d.
 Given a scenario: choose when to use `terraform workspace` to create workspaces

+- Terraform configuration has an associated backend that defines how operations are executed and where persistent data such as the Terraform `state` are stored.
+The persistent data stored in the backend, the state, belongs to a `workspace`.

+- Terraform workspaces allow you to store your Terraform state in multiple, separate, named workspaces.
+Terraform by default saves your state in a workspace called `default`.

+- The `default` workspace cannot be deleted.

+- Managing workspaces is done via the `terraform workspace` command.

+- Usage: `terraform workspace [options] WORKSPACE_NAME`

+- Depending on the option, you may not need to specify the workspace name.

+- The available options for the `terraform workspace` command are the following:
+  - `delete WORKSPACE_NAME` - Delete a specific workspace.
+  - `list` - Lists available workspaces.
+  - `new WORKSPACE_NAME` - Create a new workspace.
+  - `select WORKSPACE_NAME` - Select a specific workspace.
+  - `show` - Show the name of the current workspace.

+- For more detailed information run `terraform workspace --help`

+To get more hands on experience, come and try the available options in the [Lab](./Labs/Section-4/workspace/)

 ### 4e.
 Given a scenario: choose when to use `terraform state` to view Terraform state

 ### 4f.
 Given a scenario: choose when to enable verbose logging and what the outcome/value is

 ---